 Set your thermostat to heat.
 The temperature needs to be at or above the current ambient temperature.
 Set the desired temperature up a few degrees.
 If you don’t feel heat coming from your vents shortly after doing this, you can eliminate this as the problem.

 It’s possible that a very dirty air filter could be preventing your furnace light from igniting.
 If the proper airflow isn’t happening, this could be restricting the pilot light from getting or staying lit.

 The circuit to your furnace may have gotten tripped.
 If so, turn it off for a few minutes then reset it.
 Watch to see if it trips again.
 If so, you will need an HVAC technician to investigate what’s causing this problem.
 Request service from Maximum Heating & Air Conditioning and we will send a heating technician to your home for the repair your furnace needs.

 - Check the gas line

 There is a switch inside or near the furnace that turns the furnace on and off.
 Make sure that it is set to the on position.
-Also look for the gas valve and make sure it is not shut.
-If you have other gas burning appliances, you should check to see if those are operating to verify whether the gas is on.
+Also, look for the gas valve and make sure it is not shut.
+If you have other gas-burning appliances, check if those are operating to verify whether the gas is on.

 Furnace Ignites but Heat Still Not Coming on?

-Well the good news is you eliminated one problem.
-But the bad news is there are still a variety of other issues that could be the one causing your furnace to not work.
-Fortunately, there are more troubleshooting steps you can do with other components of your heating system, and many fixes you can do yourself.
+The good news is you eliminated one problem.
+The bad news is there are still other issues that could be causing your furnace to not work.
+Fortunately, there are more troubleshooting steps you can do with other components of your heating system.

 One Easy Way to Avoid a Big Furnace Problem

-As we mentioned at the beginning, finding out your furnace isn’t working in the dead of a cold Illinois winter is the worst time.
-This can easily be prevented, and the first step in making that happen takes only a few seconds and you can do it RIGHT NOW!
+Finding out your furnace isn’t working in the dead of a cold Illinois winter is the worst time.
+This is easily preventable.
+The first step in making that happen takes only a few seconds and you can do it RIGHT NOW!